DREAMiners/The-History-of-Proof-Of-Work-Mining/README.md

 2) Bitcoin Network Growth
 3) Difficulty adjustment 3a) Mining Pools 3b) Transactions fees
 4a) 51% and other attack vectors
-4) Bitcoin forks and the new POW algorithms
+4) Bitcoin forks and the new POW algorithms 4) Premined coins
 5) From CPU mining to ASIC
 5a) Solar power, hydroelecrity, air cooling in Iceland
 6) Secret mining 6a) Cloud Mining 6b) Nicehash
-7) Mining Ban
+7) Mining Ban (....China 2017, Venezuela 2018 ....)
 8) ASIC resistance
 9) FPGA in 2018 and how the history repeats itself
-10) Venezuela forbids mining crypto, control of mining equipment on the borders